CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 **Direct Influence:** The attribute listed in the hand symbol on a character.
 A character can control any number of followers such that their total mind in less than or equal to his direct influence.
 **Exhausting a Play Deck:** When you draw the final card from your play deck into your hand.
 Immediately when the card is drawn, your discard pile becomes your new play deck. _Standard Game:_ exchange up to 5 cards between it and your sideboard and shuffle.
 Return all discarded sites to your location deck.
 **Faction:** A resource card with faction in the classification line.
 Factions represent unique Dragons or groups of creatures or peoples.
-**Follower:** A character controlled with another charncter's direct influence.
+**Follower:** A character controlled with another character's direct influence.
 Followers cannot have followers.
 **General Influence:** 20 points of influence a player inherently possesses—used to control characters.
 **Hazard Limit:** The maximum number of hazard cards that may be played against a company.
 The hazard limit equals the company's size (to a minimum of two) when it declares its movement/hazard phase is starting.
 **Hazards:** Cards with a steel grey metal background.
 You may only play hazards during your opponent's movement/hazard phase.